barny22/CombatMetronome/ReadmeOriginal.md

 + Added option to show the cast bar permanently
 + Added fancy mode.

-[QUOTE]IMPORTANT: [COLOR="Red"]I no longer play ESO and can't actively maintain this addon.[/COLOR] I have enabled "Allow Updates & AddOns" if someone wants to keep this release working with new ESO API and library changes.
+[quote]IMPORTANT: [color="Red"]I no longer play ESO and can't actively maintain this addon.[/color] I have enabled "Allow Updates & AddOns" if someone wants to keep this release working with new ESO API and library changes.
-Anyone is absolutely [U][COLOR="Green"]free[/COLOR][/U] to use this addon and adapt, modify or build it into any project you're working on.
+Anyone is absolutely [u][color="Green"]free[/color][/u] to use this addon and adapt, modify or build it into any project you're working on.
-I would love to see some version of this addon continue, but I don't have the time or available classes to re-install ESO and properly maintain and bug-fix for all of the different classes and abilities on new builds and changes. [/QUOTE]
+I would love to see some version of this addon continue, but I don't have the time or available classes to re-install ESO and properly maintain and bug-fix for all of the different classes and abilities on new builds and changes.[/quote]

 Track your heavy swings, ability cooldowns and cast/channels all in one bar to help you perfect your rotation timing and take advantage of abilty queuing with live latency information.
 Now includes optional Ultimate tracking.